novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 ## Next Steps

 Great job!
-If you've reached this point, you should now have successfully created a subscriber, notification template, configured a channel provider, triggered a single notification, created a topic, added a subscriber to a topic and even triggered a notification to a topic in your application.
+If you've reached this point, you should now have successfully created a subscriber, notification workflow, configured a channel provider, triggered a single notification, created a topic, added a subscriber to a topic and even triggered a notification to a topic in your application.

 To learn more about notifications and explore Novu's features and capabilities, check out: